cacahootie/motly/README.md

 routing) are able to be used either on the server or the client. (client-side is currently vapor-ware)

-One of the key features of Motly is the ability to set up one server and use a whitelist system to deploy new projects, transparently providing access to all branches published in the GitHub repo.
+One of the key features of motly is the ability to set up one server and use a whitelist system to deploy new projects, transparently providing access to all branches published in the GitHub repo.
 This means that you can develop, test and deploy code by managing branches in GitHub without any build process